 Residents must not tamper with electrical fittings in the Halls under any circumstances.
 This is illegal and disciplinary action will apply.

-Tampering with or inappropriate use of any Halls equipment or property is a serious breach of the Resident Code of Conduct and penalites will apply.
-Any maintenance issues should be reported via the JCU Halls Portal, or if immediate action is required, report directly to your Hall office or duty Residential Assistant.
+Tampering with or inappropriate use of any Halls equipment or property is a serious breach of the Resident Code of Conduct and penalties will apply.
+Any maintenance issues should be reported through the maintenance form or to your Hall Office or RA.
+If immediate action is required, report directly to your Hall office or duty Residential Assistant.

 *Information provided to any Halls staff member will be treated with the utmost confidentiality, however such information may be shared with Residential Assistants, other Halls or JCU staff, JCU Security, and the Police to assist with the investigation of an incident, or as required by law.